 2153 1st Avenue South, St. Pete

 This locally owned shop has a big heart.
-They feature a lovingly curated children’s book section (complete with a reading nook for kids), offer sections dedicated to Florida authors, order new books in every single day, and have one of the most robust events programs you’re bound to find at any bookstore in the country.
-They also host sci fi, horror, short story, fantasy, and crime fiction book clubs.
-They also share a beautiful courtyard with a coffee shop and a fresh juice shop where authors holding readings and lectures.
+They feature a lovingly curated children’s book section complete with a reading nook for kids, offer sections dedicated to Florida authors, and order new books every single day.
+Tombolo Books has one of the most robust events programs you’re bound to find at any bookstore in the country.
+They host sci-fi, horror, short story, fantasy, and crime fiction book clubs and share a beautiful courtyard with a coffee shop and a fresh juice shop where authors hold readings and lectures.
 It’s one of my personal go-to spots when shopping for gifts.

 Wilson’s Book World